JKirchartz/jkirchartz.github.com/_drafts/words_considered_harmful.md

 [Conway's Law][3] is an addage that states that "Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure."
 With that in mind, do we really want to perpetuate hostile communications?
-Is this really what's best for our users?
+Is this really what's best for business, for our users?
 You can eat your own dogfood, or drink your own champaigne; what's good for the goose is good for the gander.
 If your teams can't even talk, you've got deeper troubles than you'd like to admit.

 > Great things in business are never done by one person, They are done by a team of people.